ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_coding_exercise.md

 #### Value

-As a Store Owner, I want to be able to establish up to 3 price reduction rules for the Markdown Plan.
+As a Store Owner, I want to be able to establish 3 price reduction rules for the Markdown Plan.

-Note: during the course of the markdown plan we'll allow for up to 3 price reductions.
+Note: during the course of the markdown plan we'll allow for 3 price reductions.
 These will be entered as a percentage.
-The percentage that is entered will apply to the previous price reduction.
+The percentage that is entered will apply to the previous price.

 #### Acceptance Criteria